federico-razzoli/beautiful-code/README.md

 ## Copyright and License

 Legislations mostly forbid public domain, so I must retain intellectual property on this work.
-For a definition of property that doesn't include the right to give it away.
+However, "property" is not a correct term: if I were the owner, I'd have the right to give up my property and no one could object.

 Copyright: Federico Razzoli <federico.razzoli@vettabase.com> - 2025